Alex-Dowling/GURKA/README.md

 code is code that is fully functional but less up to date

-expercode is code that might not properly but more up to date
+expercode is code that might not work properly but more up to date

 made by Alex, Dylan, Tyler